Beat Procrastination

 • You label yourself as lazy, a procrastinator, or self-sabotaging.

-• Each time you procrastinate, it reinforces the belief that you are not good enough, inadequate and not capable of reaching your goals.
+• Each time you procrastinate, it reinforces the belief that you are not good enough, nor capable of reaching your goals.

 • You desperately want to change, but idea of facing the fear and self-doubt keeps you stuck in your comfort zone.